Pricing and offers for Office 365, Dynamics CRM, Enterprise Mobility Suite, Azure, and more

 There are approximately 50 Dynamics offers that have three-year terms.
 These are identified by (36 mo) in the title of the offers.
-These offers are very similar to the yearly term offers.
+These offers are similar to the yearly term offers.
 The only difference is around their term.
-These offers have a three-year term which means the subscriptions auto-renew after three years instead of one.
+These offers have a three-year term so that the subscriptions renew automatically after three years instead of one.
 Below is a summary of how these offers work:

-- Terms are 36 months, subscriptions will auto-renew after three years
+- Terms are 36 months, subscriptions will renew automatically after three years

 - Partners can cancel or change the number of licenses throughout the term of the subscription

 - Annual renewal will be at the price of purchase time for the three-year term

 - Billing frequency is still yearly or monthly

 72 month offers

 Microsoft 365 A1 base offer has a six-year term.
 The Office 365 A1 add-ons are available after purchasing this base offer.